ansys/pyansys-dev-guide/doc/source/guidelines/dev_practices.rst

 #.
 Document your contributions.
 Include a docstring for any added
-   function, method, or class, following `numpydocs docstring <https://numpydoc.readthedocs.io/en/latest/format.html>`_ guidelines and PyAnsys documenation standards <#Documentation Standards>.
+   function, method, or class, following `numpydocs docstring <https://numpydoc.readthedocs.io/en/latest/format.html>`_ guidelines and PyAnsys documentation standards <#Documentation Standards>.
    Always provide at least one simple use case for a new feature.

 #.
 Test your contribution.
-Because Python is an interperted language, if
+Because Python is an interpreted language, if
    it's not tested, it's probably broken.
 At the minimum, include a unit test for each new feature within the ``tests`` directory.
 Ensure that each new method, class, or function has reasonable (>80%) coverage.